trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/README.md

 - **AWS ASEAN LLM League 2025**: For providing the inspiration and framework for this project.
 - **AI Singapore** & **AWS**: Hosts of the LLM League.
 - **Nebius AI Studio**: For providing the platform for efficient model fine-tuning.
+- **Unsloth AI**: For supporting model fine-tuning through their libraries, reference notebooks, and documentation.